Technical (vehicle): Somali Civil War

 Technicals played an important role in the 1990s Somali Civil War and the War in Somalia (2006–2009).
-Even prior to the collapse of the Somali Democratic Republic, camouflaged Toyota pickup trucks with mounted M2 Browning machine guns appeared in Somali military parades during the 1980s.
+Even prior to the collapse of the Somali Democratic Republic, camouflaged Toyota pickup trucks with mounted M2 Browning machine guns appeared in Somali military parades in the 1980s.
 After the fall of the Siad Barre regime and the collapse of the Somali National Army (SNA), it was rare for any Somali force to field armored fighting vehicles.
 However, technicals were very common.

-Somali faction leader Mohamed Farrah Aidid used 30 technicals along with a force of 600 militia to capture Baidoa in September 1995.
+In September 1995, Somali faction leader Mohamed Farrah Aidid used 30 technicals and a force of 600 militia to capture Baidoa.
 It was reported that after his death in 1996, his body was carried to his funeral on a Toyota pickup.

-Proving their susceptibility to heavy weapons and their value as a military prize, the Islamic Courts Union (ICU) was able to capture 30 "battlewagons" during the defeat of warlord Abdi Qeybdid's militia at the Second Battle of Mogadishu in 2006.
+In 2006, Proving their susceptibility to heavy weapons and their value as a military prize, the Islamic Courts Union (ICU) captured 30 "battlewagons" during the defeat of warlord Abdi Qeybdid's militia in the Second Battle of Mogadishu.
 That September, an impressive array of 130 technicals was used to take Kismayo from the forces of the Juba Valley Alliance.

-On November 13, 2006, then President of Puntland, General Adde Musa, personally led fifty technicals to Galkacyo to confront the Islamists.
+In November 2006, then President of Puntland, General Adde Musa, personally led fifty technicals to Galkacyo to confront the Islamists.
 They were used a month later against the army of the Islamic Courts Union at the Battle of Bandiradley alongside Abdi Qeybdiid's reconstituted militia.

-However, forced into conventional battles in the War in Somalia (2006–2009) the unarmored technicals of the ICU proved no match for the T-55 tanks, Mil Mi-24 helicopter gunships and fighter-bombers employed by Ethiopia.
+Forced into conventional battles in the War in Somalia (2006–2009), the unarmored technicals of the ICU proved no match for the T-55 tanks, Mil Mi-24 helicopter gunships and fighter-bombers employed by Ethiopia.

 War in Afghanistan

-In the War in Afghanistan, U.S. special operations forces units such as the Green Berets were known to use technicals for patrol both because of the rugged terrain and the nature of their clandestine operations.
+In the War in Afghanistan, U.S. special operations forces units such as the Green Berets were known to use technicals for patrol, because of the rugged terrain and the nature of their clandestine operations.
 The Taliban also use technicals in the bulk of their mobile fighting force.

 Iraq War

 Technicals were used by Iraqi military forces in the 2003 invasion of Iraq.
 The Iraqi Republican Guard and Fedayeen emulated tactics of the Somali National Alliance with limited success, but were outmatched by Coalition armor and aviation.
-In the aftermath of the invasion technicals saw use by Iraqi insurgents for transporting personnel and quick raids against the Iraqi police forces.
+In the aftermath of the invasion, technicals were used by Iraqi insurgents for transporting personnel and quick raids against the Iraqi police forces.
 The insurgent use of technicals increased after the Iraq Spring Fighting of 2004.

-Many military utility vehicles have been modified to serve as gun trucks to protect Coalition convoys.
+Many military utility vehicles were modified to serve as gun trucks to protect Coalition convoys.
 The Humvee allows for weapon mounts by design, so it is not considered a technical.

-The Coalition also supplied technicals to the Iraqi police.
-Private military contractors also use technicals and the United States military used modified Toyota Hiluxes, Land Cruisers, and other trucks as well.
+The Coalition supplied technicals to the Iraqi police.
+Private military contractors used technicals and the United States military used modified Toyota Hiluxes, Land Cruisers, and other trucks as well.